fybrik/fybrik/site/docs/get-started/quickstart.md

 # Quick Start Guide

-Follow this guide to install Mesh for Data using default parameters that are suitable for experimentation.
+Follow this guide to install Mesh for Data using default parameters that are suitable for experimentation on a single cluster.

 <!-- For a full installation refer to the [full installation guide](./setup/install) instead. -->

 ## Before you begin